 - Ensure consistent and appropriate contact, facilitate or make solicitations, and ensure effective stewardship.

-- Maintain accurate and current records, document activity, and share with Executive Director, Eastern Region, OR Executive Director, Western Region, and other colleagues as necessary for transparency.
+- Maintain accurate and current records and document activity in donor and alumni database, and share with Executive Director, Eastern Region and other colleagues as necessary for transparency.

 - Identify, and formally qualify new major and planned gift prospects by developing and executing long-range and short-range strategies and plans to identify, cultivate, solicit and steward prospects, producing a continuous stream of donors capable of making gifts of $100,000 or more to the College.

-- Partner with the Executive Director, Eastern Region, OR Executive Director, Western Region, as well as University Development colleagues to develop, plan and execute successful fundraising strategies.
+- Partner with the Executive Director, Eastern Region, LSA prospect research and data analytics team, and University Development colleagues, to develop, plan and execute successful fundraising strategies.